Probing Zee-Babu states at Muon Colliders: Sensitivity reach

 \section{Sensitivity reach}

-In this section we discuss briefly the prospects of detecting Zee-Babu states at multi--TeV muon colliders.
-We will perform a simple estimates of the signal-to-background ratios at the parton level using as backgrounds the most irreducible ones.
-A more detailed analysis that includes full detector analysis will be performed in a future analysis.
-For this task, we will only study two channels: the pair production of the singly-charged scalars and the pair production of doubly-charged scalars.
-In this study, we consider the following center-of-mass energies and integrated luminosities:

-{\it i.e.} assuming that the integrated luminosity increases linearly with the center-of-mass energy to compensate for the $1/s$ decrease in the cross section of the most processes that we can encounter at muon colliders.
+In this section we discuss the prospects of detecting Zee-Babu states at multi--TeV muon colliders.
+We will perform a simple estimates of the signal-to-background ratios at both the parton and the detector levels.
+For this task, we will only study two channels: the pair production of the singly-charged scalars and the doubly-charged scalars.
+In this study we consider the sensitivity reach for $\sqrt{s}=10$ TeV and ${\cal L} =10$ fb$^{-1}$ assuming that the integrated luminosity increases linearly with the center-of-mass energy to compensate for the $1/s$ decrease in the cross section of the most processes that we can encounter at future muon colliders.